a volcanic fog enveloped the entire top of the volcano

 camera icon Jason II approaches Brimstone Pit.
 (Quicktime, 2 Mb.)

-After three dives and several CTD tows and casts at NWRota-1 we're starting to sort out what has and is presently going on at this dynamic site.
-On our first dive, a volcanic fog enveloped the entire top of the volcano preventing us from finding Brimstone Pit where an ash and gas plume was discovered in 2004 and revisited in 2005.
-Fortunately, by the second dive yesterday (dive j2-187), this volcanic fog had dissipated from the top of the volcano enough to get a look at the Brimstone Pit site.
+After three dives and several CTD (conductivity, temperature, and depth) tows and casts at NWRota-1, we're beginning to sort out what has and is presently going on at this dynamic site.
+On our first dive, a volcanic fog enveloped the entire top of the volcano preventing us from finding Brimstone Pit, where an ash and gas plume was discovered in 2004 and revisited in 2005.
+Fortunately, by the second dive yesterday, the volcanic fog had dissipated enough to get a look at the Brimstone Pit site.
 It had completely changed!

 A degassing event at Brimstone started releasing an escalating number of bubbles

-A degassing event at Brimstone started releasing an escalating number of bubbles (probably CO2) as the plume cloud increased in volume.
-Notice the pieces of sulfur at the base of the cloud.
-Click image for larger view and image credit. camera icon Jason II approaches Brimstone Pit (Quicktime, 2.1 Mb.)
+A degassing event at Brimstone Pit releases an escalating number of bubbles (probably CO2) as the plume cloud increases in volume.
+Notice the sulfur pieces at the base of the cloud.
+Click image for larger view and image credit. camera icon Jason II approaches Brimstone Pit.
+(Quicktime, 2.1 Mb.)

-The pit is significantly deeper than it was in the previous visits and there appears to have been a collapse of the summit area very recently.
+The pit is significantly deeper than it was in the previous visits and there appears to have been a very recent collapse of the summit area.
 When we first saw the pit yesterday, it was exuding a sluggish cloud of white smoke along with some gas bubbles.
-As we sat there transfixed, looking through the "eyes" of Jason, the site suddenly became more active - with a rapid increase in the output of the plume cloud accompanied by a wall of bubbles with that rose up in escalating numbers.
-The site was exhibiting pulsing behavior unlike we had ever seen before!
+As we sat there transfixed, looking through the "eyes" of the remotely operated vehicle (ROV) Jason, the site suddenly became more active — with a rapid increase in the output of the plume cloud accompanied by a wall of bubbles with that rose up in escalating numbers.
+The site exhibited pulsing behavior unlike any we had seen before!
 Jason departed the site to sample water from warm water vents nearby but returned later in the dive to view still more exciting behavior.
 This time, the pit was almost filled with the white cloud and in places the source appeared to be coming from the lavas themselves.
-We think we were observing lava extruding on the seafloor, which has never before been witnessed!
+We think we were observing lava extruding on the sea floor, which has never before been witnessed!

 Particle plumes at NW Rota-1 volcano were mapped using a light scattering sensor (LSS)

-Particle plumes at NW Rota-1 volcano were mapped using a light scattering sensor (LSS), which is part of the CTD package towed over the summit and flanks of the volcano.
+Particle plumes at NW Rota-1 volcano were mapped using a light scattering sensor (LSS), which is part of the CTD package towed over the volcano's summit and flanks.
 We expected to see an intense plume over the summit generated by the hydrothermal activity there, but the layers of murky water deep along the flanks of the volcano were a surprise.
-An additional vertical cast about 7 kilometers (3.8 nautical miles) southwest of the summit showed these strongly turbid layers were still present at that distance.
-Total distance represented by this figure from south to north is ~12 kilometers (6.5 nautical miles).
+An additional vertical cast about 7 km (3.8 nautical mi) southwest of the summit showed these strongly turbid layers were still present at that distance.
+Total distance represented by this figure from south to north is about 12 km (6.5 nautical mi).
 Click image for larger view and image credit.

-After the dive we continued our survey of the southwest flank of the volcano with the CTD.
-The CTD team found layers of turbid (cloudy) water extending down the south slope of the volcano at least as deep as 2900 meters (9500 feet) and as far away as 8 kilometers.
-The source of these deep turbid layers may be from periodic collapse of the unstable slopes of volcanic fallout we observe on the summit of the volcano associated with Brimstone Pit.
+After the dive, we continued our CTD survey of the southwest flank of the volcano with the CTD.
+The CTD team found layers of turbid (cloudy) water extending down the south slope of the volcano at least 2,900 m (9,500 ft) deep and as far away as 8 km.
+The source of these deep turbid layers may be from the periodic collapse of the unstable slopes of volcanic fallout we observe on the summit of the volcano associated with Brimstone Pit.

 (top)